sensorgnome-org/sensorgnome-docs/FCD_firmware.rst

 *********************************************
-How to Build a Raspberry Pi Based Sensorgnome
+How to update the FUNcube Dongle Firmware
 *********************************************

 .. image:: images/finished_sg.jpg